 When you welcome a child by birth or adoption, a member of the clergy will be happy to reach out and offer a blessing for the child.
 Clergy and Lay Eucharistic Visitors keep in touch with those who have difficulty getting out, or who are in the hospital, and, when public health guidelines allow, visit to share communion with them.
 The Community of Hope is a group of lay persons trained in the spiritual art of pastoral presence, who are available to serve as regular visitors for a period of time, such as a season of illness or bereavement.
 The Flower Delivery Ministry delivers smaller arrangements of Sunday altar flowers to share joy and encouragement with others.
 We are exploring a variety of ways to support those with mental illness, and their families.

 Prayer is an important part of our care for one another.
-Names of members and relatives of members may be included in our Sunday prayer list with that person’s blessing; this list is public, and appears in our bulletin which is available online.
+Names of members and relatives of members may be included in our Sunday prayer list with that person’s blessing; this list is public, and appears in our online bulletin.
 The Daughters of the King, an order of laywomen who have undertaken a Rule of Prayer, maintain an unpublished list.
 These names are prayed for daily, for as long as there is need.
-You may request that a prayer concern be included on this list.
+You may request a prayer concern be added to this list.
 Any person, whether member or not, may be included in the Sunday prayers for those who have died.
 Please call the church office to request an addition to our prayer list.